BigDataForSanDiego/2019-Team-208/proposal_submission_form.md

 #### A question your team is answering (check a box OR provide a question your team created)

 **Smart City**
-- [x] How can San Diegans have better options for parking in high-traffic areas to void congestion?
+- [ ] How can San Diegans have better options for parking in high-traffic areas to void congestion?
-- [x] How can we get an emergency vehicle to the scene in shortest possible time can save lives?
+- [ ] How can we get an emergency vehicle to the scene in shortest possible time can save lives?
-- [ ] Your question:
+- [x] Your question: How best can city planners choose how to plan

 **Smart Environment**
 - [ ] How can San Diegans have access to better air quality indoors and outdoors?